abbaselmas/aabbstr/content/lab/cen265-digital-design/index.md

 ## Announcements

-- On Monday, September 26, at 11.00 and 13.00, there will be a presentation of how the Digital Design Lab course will be held.

-- Next Lab sessions will be held by showing the assignments you have completed before.
+- Lab sessions will be held by showing the assignments you have completed before.

 - You can come at any time from 9 am to 4 pm on Mondays, show your homework and get your "plus".

+- There will be **no homework demonstration** this week.

 ### Equipments List